vardumper/craft-prompt-db/README.md

 ## Requirements

-This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.
+* This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.
+* This plugin uses PHPs YAML extension to create a very compact database DDL (schema file).
+Install it with `brew install libyaml && pecl install yaml`

 ## Installation